GetAwayCoxn/Luashitacast-Profiles/README.md

 Third, there are several settings that can be set globally in the gcinclude.lua file.
 Those settings are at the top of the file and there are notes in the file to explain more and give examples.
 Almost all of those settings can be overridden in any job file if a particular job needs a different default for some reason.
 There are also global sets in the gcinclude.lua however those are not meant to be overridden currently and truly are global to all jobs and characters on your account at this time.
 I am talking about things like the crafting set and fishing set for example.

 Last, I am leaving this note here although this has not been an issue for me in a long time.
 The stability around the profiles loading when the equiped gear has not fully loaded seems better after I put in a two second delay.
 The big thing here is try not to change jobs and zone immediately, also dont just zone immediately on first log in.
-Zoning out during that very short window could cause the luashitacast addon to crash, basically if you do not see the text overlay on your screen showing you your basic job info and the status of your meleeset etc., then try not to zone.
+Zoning out during that very short window could cause the luashitacast addon to crash (when using my profiles).
+Basically if you do not see the text overlay on your screen showing you your basic job info and the status of your meleeset etc., then try not to zone.
 If you get any errors/crashes or anything weird on log in or on zone just reload with /lac load or /addon load luashitacast if the addon itself crashed.

 ## Quick Summary: